 I like people.
 I am genuinely curious about how people work, why they think and do the things they do, and that curiosity shows.
-If I don’t understand something you are tell me, I will ask you to explain it to me again, until I get it.
+If I don’t understand something you are telling me, I will ask you to explain it to me again, until I get it.
 I will suggest other resources in the community that might be a good match, in addition to what we are doing together.
 If we are not the best match therapeutically, I will suggest other people you might want to talk to.

 I have worked with a variety of individuals and presenting problems while in training, and can help most folks feel better.
 You’ll be the expert on your experiences, and I’ll provide guidance on what the research says works, and we’ll get you in a better place shortly.

 As a psychologist, I help people decrease stress, set individualized goals, and find resources to promote success.
 I can help you talk about your feelings and what to do with them.
 We can sort out social communication puzzles and build better social skills.

-My favorite clients tend to struggle with anxiety and/or have autism/are neurodiverse.
+My favorite clients tend to struggle with anxiety and/or have autism/are neurodivergent.
 Together we celebrate that diversity, appreciate new ways of thinking, and promote success.